 Sheet masks are usually made from some kind of paper or cotton that is saturated with effective ingredients.
 There are lots of different sheet masks to suit different skin types depending on the ingredients they contain.
 You leave the mask on your face for a while so that the ingredients can sink into your skin.
 A sheet mask is fun to use but they don't necessarily provide an increased benefit compared to a traditional mask.

-A good peel off mask gently removes a thin layer of dead skin cells and surface dirt from the pores, which leaves skin feeling smooth.
+A good peel off mask gently removes a thin layer of dead skin cells and surface dirt from the pores, which leaves the skin feeling smooth.
 Peel off masks don’t have the ability to penetrate pores and ‘pull’ blackheads and dirt out of them.
 To lessen blackheads and unclog pores it’s best to use a BHA exfoliant.
-Home-made peel off masks have also become popular, but some of them are actually harmful for skin, calling for glue and even superglue to be used as a base.
-Unsurprisingly this is damaging for skin and causes irritation.
-If you want to use a peel-off mask choose a gentle one that doesn’t contain high concentrations of polyvinyl alcohol, which can have a drying and irritating effect on skin.
+Home-made peel off masks have also become popular but some of them are actually harmful for the skin, calling for glue and even superglue to be used as a base.
+Unsurprisingly this is damaging for the skin and causes irritation.
+If you want to use a peel-off mask choose a gentle one that doesn’t contain high concentrations of polyvinyl alcohol, which can have a drying and irritating effect on the skin.

 A good rule of thumb for any mask you choose is to avoid ones that contain irritating ingredients like alcohol, mint, menthol, eucalyptus, camphor and fragrances (natural and synthetic).

 Sign up for our newsletter and become a Paula's Choice Member.
 Your benefits: